evnik/XcodeRN/Xcode12Beta2.md

 *   Xcode may crash after capturing a view hierarchy.
 (64334442)

+*   When debugging with `lldb`, `po self` may not display the address of a pointer in Swift code on a simulated tvOS device.
+You may see the error message “Cannot create Swift scratch context (couldn’t load the Swift stdlib)”.
+(65150335)

+    **Workaround**: Debug to device, or update to macOS Catalina 10.15.5 or later.

 ### Devices

-#### Known Issues
+#### Resolved in Xcode 12 beta 2

-*   Devices running beta releases of iOS or iPadOS 13.6 can’t be used for development with Xcode 12 beta.
+*   Devices running beta releases of iOS or iPadOS 13.6 can be used for development with Xcode 12 beta 2.
 (64220694)

 ### Documentation Viewer